alexandrenm/Geospatial-Visualisation-with-R/README.md

-# Spatial Visualization with R
+# Geospatial Visualization with R

 Some simple and useful commands to create nice maps.